WeilabMSU/mGLI-KDA/README.md

 - Li Shen, Hongsong Feng, Fengling Li, Fengchun Lei, Jie Wu, and Guo-Wei Wei, "Knot data analysis using multiscale Gauss link integral"

 ---

-## Acknowledgements

-This project has benefited from the use of the [Transformers](https://github.com/huggingface/transformers) library.
-Portions of the code in this project have been modified from the original code found in the Transformers repository.